 Equiton Partners has been engaged by the Partnership to act as the Property Manager.
 The Property Manager is to manage the Properties and is to receive fees pursuant to the Property Management Agreement for an initial term of five (5) years which expired on March 1, 2021.
 In accordance with the terms of the Property Management Agreement, upon expiration of the initial term, the Property Management Agreement was automatically renewed for a further five (5) year term expiring on March 1, 2026 and thereafter will automatically continue for further terms of five (5) years unless terminated by either party.
-The Property Manager has the right to hire a subcontractor to sub-manage any of the Properties if, in the opinion of the Property Manager, this would be in the best interest of the Property in question.
+The Property Manager has the right to hire a subcontractor to sub-manage any of the Property in question.
 See "The Property Manager" and "Material Contracts - Property Management Agreement".

-The Partnership's portfolio of residential properties' occupancy of rent ready units as at January 31, 2024 was 98%.
+The Partnership's portfolio of residential properties' occupancy of rent ready units as at March 25, 2025 was 97%.
 Overall, the portfolio is in good condition with an average age of 50 years.